-- Class participation (15 points)

-- o Conformity to attendance policy, including advance notice, and timely arrangement to acquire make up materials.

-- o Evidence of preparation before class.

-- o Timely completion of all assignments.

-- o Appropriate use of incomplete policy.

-- Adherence to the computer use policy and restrictions during class policy.

-- o Articulate, informative contributions to team activities and presentations.

-- Participation in group exercises

-- Quizzes (worth 20 points): Multiple choice and short answer quizzes will be assigned throughout the term.
+- Class participation (10 points) - o Conformity to attendance policy, including advance notice, and timely arrangement to acquire make up materials. - o Evidence of preparation before class. - o Timely completion of all assignments. - o Appropriate use of incomplete policy. - o Adherence to the computer use policy and restrictions during class policy. - o Articulate, informative contributions to team activities and presentations. - Participation in group exercises - Quizzes (worth 20 points): Multiple choice and short answer quizzes will be assigned throughout the term.
 Often these will be directly from a reading, the glossary, a lecture or the DSM.
-You will have two chances to complete a quiz by the deadline (Quizzes are due at 11.59PM the day after class).
+Some classes include a quiz at the end.
+However, you will have two chances to complete a quiz by the deadline (Quizzes are due at 11.59PM the day after class).
 You can consult sources, but do not help one another.
 If you do not submit a correct answer to a question, you get no credit for that item.
 If you do submit a correct answer, you get the points assigned for that item.
 To get the full 20 points of credit for your final grade, you should accumulate a total of 100 points from quizzes.
-(There will be more than 100 points of credit available from

-quizzes, so everyone will have a chance to make up points.)
+(There will be more than 100 points of credit available from quizzes, so everyone will have a chance to make up points.) - Diagnostic vignettes.
+(10 points) These will be used for in class individual and group activities, as well as take home assignments.
+Use the form provided on canvas to record basic information requested but avoid too much needless detail.
+Credit is based on noting relevant information, showing sound logic, and submitting correctly prepared forms.
+Your diagnosis need not be correct for you to receive full credit.

-- Reading summaries (20 points) - o Preparation of individual reading summaries by deadline.
-Clear, accurate representation of reading in summaries. - o Certification that you have done the reading for first person accounts. - First Person Account Diagnostic Paper (20 points).
-(Note: Can be rewritten and resubmitted prior to last day of class to improve your grade if you like.) - Individual Contribution to Final Project (25 points).
+- Reading summaries, slides, and video (20 points) - Preparation of individual reading summary, slides, and video by deadline, in correct format.
+Clear, accurate representation of reading in summaries. - Preparation, recording, and providing a short video on the assigned reading using 5 or fewer slides (more with permission). - First Person Account Diagnostic Paper (20 points).
+(Note: Can be rewritten and resubmitted prior to last day of class to improve your grade if you like.) - Individual Contribution to Final Project (20 points).
 More detail is provided below, and in class.